Skip to content

 Education

-• Authored 'The Antitrust Case Against Facebook' (2020), cited in the FTC's antitrust lawsuit against Meta
+• Authored 'The Antitrust Case Against Facebook' (Berkeley Business Law Journal, 2020), cited as a foundational document in the FTC's antitrust lawsuit against Meta

-• Authored research on Google's dominance in ad tech cited by the U.S. Department of Justice
+• Research on Google's ad tech stack cited by the U.S. Department of Justice in its antitrust investigation and lawsuit against Google

-• Testified before government bodies on antitrust issues in digital advertising
+• Testified before government bodies on digital advertising competition and antitrust

 Publications